mishajw/kipa/docs/design.md

 node's** private key need to exist in the same `.gnupg` directory.
 This is for two reasons:

-1. If we have two switch between two different `.gnupg` directories, GPG operations have to lock the `$GNUPGHOME` environment variable.
+1. If we have to switch between two different `.gnupg` directories, GPG operations have to lock the `$GNUPGHOME` environment variable.
 This essentially serialises all GPG operations, introducing a significant bottleneck.